FAQ

 In terms of home preparation, our general strategy is not to rely on parental support and to minimize the need for home preparation (homework).
 Too much home preparation creates an unequal field for children, as each parent has different qualifications and time availability and thus not all parents can dedicate an equal amount of time.
 Our school day is longer than in a traditional Czech school, so we assume that children will learn everything they need to in school.
 The program includes ample space to practice and experience the material being taught.
 Until approximately Level 3, we do not consider assigning homework (we only consider optional homework for children who like a challenge).
 Then, starting in Level 5, some amount of homework will begin to be assigned, but students will also have dedicated time at the school to work on homework with teacher support.
 This is a customary practice at BASIS schools in the US, leading to a lower need for home preparation.

 At BASIS Prague we strive to cater to the children's interests.
 During the summer, we send out a questionnaire to parents and children and then we propose several types of clubs.
-Currently, the school (along with external partners) provides a football club, handcrafts club, gymnastics club, coding club, science club, French club, volleyball club, dance club, and musical theater club.
+Currently, the school (along with external partners) provides a football club, handicrafts club, coding club, math club, French club, book club, and musical theater club.

 The length of a lesson is adapted to the content of the lesson, with some lessons being shorter, and some being longer.
 This is because in math and science, for example, besides just teaching theory, we also want to be able to implement a concrete presentation into practice (an educational game, experiment, project, etc.).